 Common Name: Scopolia

-Scopolia carniolica is a Perennial up to 0.60 metres tall.
+Scopolia carniolica is a perennial plant that can grow up to 0.60 metres tall.

 It has medicinal uses.